Have you had your intimate images shared online without your consent?

 Intimate image abuse can also be referred to as 'revenge porn', non-consensual pornography or image-based sexual abuse.

-We cannot support people from outside of the UK.
-You can see our list of international organisations offering similar support here.
+- We cannot support people from outside of the UK.

-We do not have the capacity to provide long term counselling to our clients.
-If this is what you are looking for, here’s a list of services which can definitely help.
+- We do not have the capacity to provide long term counselling to our clients

 The person I spoke with was very calming and professional, she listened very well and gave me some excellent advice.
 The rate that they worked to have the videos removed was so quick.
 I appreciate everything they have done.